SaktiXaf/SaktiXaf/README.md

 ## ✝️ Favorite Verse

 > "Whatever you do, work at it with all your heart, as working for the Lord."
 > — Colossians 3:23

-> "He heals the brokenhearted and binds up their wounds"
+> "He heals the brokenhearted and binds up their wounds."
-> _ Mazmur 147:3
+> — Psalm 147:3

 ---